HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

 ###### Input needed:
 RawData.txt, ReferenceData.txt of the same size
 ###### Output:
-FilenameOfYourRawData_TRS_Spektrum.txt
+FilenameOfYourRawData_TRS_Spectrum.txt

-#### peak picking:
+#### point picking:
 Imports a spectrum of your choice in which you can click on points of your choice in the spectrum to save all chosen energy/frequency/wavenumber/wavelength into a.txt file.
 After clicking for the first time and thus creating your file, every other click overwrites the existing file with the data points which were clicked on in the current window.
 ###### Input needed:
 RawData.txt or ProcessedData.txt (any kind of spectrum suffices)
 ###### Output:
-FilenameOfYourRawData_Banden.txt
+FilenameOfYourRawData_Peaks.txt

+#### baseline:
+Generates a baseline for each spectrum by connecting picked points to straights.
+###### Input needed:
+RawData.txt, ReferenceData.txt of the same size (only if you want to process modulated difference spectra, otherwise press Esc), FilenameOfYourRawData_Peaks.txt
+###### Output:
+FilenameOfYourRawData_Baseline.txt

 #### show peaks:
-Import a data set with energy/frequency/wavenumber/wavelength values (which you may create e. g. via the button 'peak picking') and highlight these positions in your latest matplotlib window as red vertical lines.
+Import a data set with energy/frequency/wavenumber/wavelength values (which you may create e. g. via the button 'point picking') and highlight these positions in your latest matplotlib window as red vertical lines.
 ###### Input needed:
-AnyData.txt, AnyData_Banden.txt
+AnyData.txt, AnyData_Peaks.txt
 ###### Output:
 None